MATHEMA-GmbH/Owl-Racer-AI-Client-ML.Net/README.md

 ____

-The UI client is a visual test and sandbox client implemented with the MonoGame framework.
-MonoGame is based on Microsofts XNA framework and enables fast and lightweight 2D rendering perfectly suited for the purpose of showing the user what is going on during machine learning.
-It also enables the users to drive a car themselves and even compete against AI.

-Note however, that the UI client is merely a tool to give developers a visual representation to make analysis easier (ok, and to incorporate some fun into the project ^^).
-The focus still relies on the machine learning clients doing the actually interesting stuff.
+The ML.Net client is the C# client for loading and executing ONNX models.

-The communication between the UI client and the server is realized using a (Web-)gRPC channel.
+The communication between the ML.Net client and the server is realized using a (Web-)gRPC channel.

 For more details on the total project read [here](https://github.com/MATHEMA-GmbH/Owl-Racer-AI).